Home > Student Accounting Services > Perkins/Institutional Loan Office >

 about the interest rate, deferment, and cancellation provisions.
 It is

-very important to read and save this document as it will be needed later
+very important for signers to read and save this document: It will be needed later when loan-repayment begins.

-annually in Perkins Entrance Loan Counseling before receiving the initial
+annually in Perkins entrance loan counseling before they receive the initial

 disbursement of loan proceeds.